vikash1976/angular-learn-raw/README.md

  - Built-in and Custom Pipes
  - Services
  - Routing
- - Component and ist Lifecycle
+ - Component and its Lifecycle

 ## Development server
 ### Get Started